 Amatya wanted to study biomedical science in Nepal after completing high school.
-Since there were only a few biomedical science programs offered in her home country, she searched for undergraduate study abroad options in the United States.
+There were only a few biomedical science programs offered in her home country.
+Consequently, she searched for undergraduate study options in the United States.
 She eventually landed on St. Cloud State University in St. Cloud, Minnesota.

 Sanford Research was in Minnesota recruiting students to join its graduate program at the University of South Dakota.
 After applying for the program and sending numerous emails back and forth, Amatya ended up in the Savinov Lab.